bitfocus/companion-module-softron-ontheairvideo/companion/HELP.md

 ## Softron OnTheAir Video

 Allows you to connect and control OnTheAir Video available from Softron Media Services.
-(The API is only available on the full version on OnTheAir Video; this does not work with the _Express_ version).
-Connects using port 8081.
+(The API is only available on the full version on OnTheAir Video. from version 4; this does not work with the _Express_ version)

 ### Supported commands